-Dr. Fales will be accepting graduate students.
+Dr. Fales will be accepting a graduate student for Fall 2018.

 My research interests include: 1) psychosocial risk and protective factors for youth with chronic pain, 2) individual and family-based cognitive-behavioral interventions for pain and 3) the impact of persistent pain on social development and functioning in adolescence.